 Taranaki’s successful youth business internship and mentoring programme, ACCELERATOR, matches motivated and engaged year 12 and 13 students with local business mentors once a week over the second term of the school year.
-Students also meet weekly as a group and hear inspirational stories of each coach's career journey.
+Students also meet weekly as a group and hear from inspirational speakers and their coaches.

 Abbie White, Client Service Coordinator, Taranaki Chamber of Commerce